OperatorFoundation/AdversaryLabClient/README.md

 Adversary Lab analysis works by training a classifier on two observed data sets, the "allow" set and the "block" set.
 For instance, a simulated adversary could allow HTTP, but block HTTPS.
 By training the system with HTTP and HTTPS data, it will generate a rule that distinguishes these two classes of traffic based on properties observed in the traffic.

+## AdversaryLabClient

+AdversaryLabClient is a command line tool which captures traffic and submits it to AdversaryLab for analysis.

 #### Installation

 Adversary Lab is written in the Go programming language.
 To compile it you need